-Following feedback from the community, City of Palmerston has developed a Concept Plan for potential improvements to the Marlow Lagoon Dog Park.
+Following feedback from the community, City of Palmerston developed a Concept Plan for potential improvements to the Marlow Lagoon Dog Park.
 The concept plan was developed after Council received a petition about creating a dedicated small dog area at the park.

 The park already has a number of amenities available, including a large common area for all dogs, a dog agility course, a shaded BBQ area, pathways, shade trees, a smaller fenced area to separate dogs, park benches and lake frontage.

-The Concept Plan, designed by open space and animal behaviour specialists LMH Consulting/Paws4Play, includes options for zones and sensory elements to help manage dog behaviours and ensure all users can enjoy the park.
+The initial Concept Plan, designed by open space and animal behaviour specialists LMH Consulting/Paws4Play, includes options for zones and sensory elements to help manage dog behaviours and ensure all users can enjoy the park.

 - help disperse dog activity across the park

 - help distract dogs from a continued focus on play with other dogs

 - provide areas where dogs can retreat, or where owners can take elderly or timid dogs

 - help distract dogs from activity at the entry/exits

 - expose dogs to a range of sensory and educational environments.

 Stage One of the Marlow Lagoon Dog Park Improvements will include (see Stage 1 Plan commencing April 2021 in images below):